Skip to main content

 --ez com.memfault.intent.extra.BORT_ENABLED true

-On local development/test devices, Bort can be placed into developer mode.
-This can be useful for validating the Bort integration, or testing new Custom Metrics.
+On local development/test devices, the Android SDK can be placed into developer mode.
+This can be useful for testing the AOSP integration or testing newly added Custom Metrics.

 Once in developer mode: